lilstex/resultTracker/README.md

 ```bash
 Locate fork button and click on it.
 ```
+Then go to your desktop and create a folder, name it resultTracker.
-Change your working directory into the project directory
+Open your terminal and change your working directory to resultTracker you created.
 ```bash
 $ cd result-tracker
 ```
+Then run all the commands in the terminal.
 Set up your origin and upstream remotes by running the following commands
 ```bash
 git remote add origin https://github.com/{YOUR-GITHUB-USERNAME}/resultTracker.git